SQL Monitor 4

 SQL Monitor has a library of custom metrics written by SQL Server experts.
 You can import them with one click to extend what you monitor, or write your own custom metrics in SQL.

 For each database and server, SQL Monitor highlights the queries that use the most resources.
+You can use the execution plan and waits of each query to understand its performance.

 Spot unusual performance, automatically plot baselines, and review trends over time, for a better understanding of typical server performance and the causes of any recurring issues.